matthewhall78/hello-world/coverLetter.md

 > While I do spend time researching options, and strategies for solutions, part of my knowledge comes from knowing who I can talk to for advice and direction on the options I come up with.
 I work closely with experts in many disciplines such as Data, Technical, Security and Enterprise Architecture.

 ## Knowledge of UX application development
 > I have received training in Service Design, Lean, Behavior Driven Development and Prototyping.
-I have taken courses at UVic in human computer interaction and I have a minor is psychology where I studied those interactions.
-The roadmap created for the Transportation Fuels Reporting project, which I am currently the Scrum Master for, has incorporated all these aspect of UX application development into the plan.
+I have taken courses at UVic in human computer interaction and I have a minor is psychology where I studied those interactions in greater detail.
+I created the roadmap for the Transportation Fuels Reporting project, which I am currently the Scrum Master for, and have incorporated all these aspect of UX application development into the plan.
 >
 > I have also worked closely with information architects in designing new systems and services, and understand the importance of the structure of the content of a system.
 >
 > I have facilitated workshops to develop User Personas and Value Proposition Canvas.
-I have developed paper prototypes to get rapid user feedback as well as high fidelity bootstrap mockups.
+I have developed paper prototypes to get rapid user feedback and I developed the subsequent high fidelity bootstrap mockups.

 ## Proficient knowledge in scrum management practices and tools
 > I have a basic understanding and proficiency in Extreme Programming, Lean, KanBan, Scrum, Behaviour Driven Development, and the implementation of a Continuous Deployment Pipeline (Automated build, deployment, testing, code review, vulnerability scan, schema inspection).
 I have received specific training or taken courses in all of these areas.